 - Web application developer

-According to the U.S. Bureau of Labor Statistics (BLS), information security analysts can expect a 18% increase in employment opportunities over the 2014-2024 period, while web developers are projected to see an increase of 27%.
-Network and computer systems administrators may see a 8% growth in opportunities, and database administrators are likely to experience a 11% expansion in job availability over that same decade, based on data from the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), information security analysts can expect an 18% increase in employment opportunities over the 2014-2024 period, while web developers are projected to see an increase of 27%.
+Network and computer systems administrators may see an 8% growth in opportunities, and database administrators are likely to experience an 11% expansion in job availability over that same decade, based on data from the BLS.

 As reported by the BLS, web developers were paid a median annual salary of $64,970 in May 2015, and information security analysts earned $90,120 at that time.
 The median annual salary for network and computer systems administrators in May 2015 was $77,810, and database administrators were paid $81,710 that year, as indicated by the BLS.

 Continuing Education Information

-Students in the AAS program can choose to transfer to 4-year colleges or universities and pursue bachelor's or master's degrees in computer science, computer engineering or a related field.
+Graduates can choose to transfer to 4-year colleges or universities and pursue bachelor's or master's degrees in computer science, computer engineering or related fields.
 Management positions typically require at least a bachelor's degree.
 Certification is a way to demonstrate knowledge and skill in a field or specialty.
-Many IT or computer specialists obtain certifications through certify agencies.
-Software and product vendors also offer certification when their products are being used.
+Many IT or computer specialists obtain certifications through certification agencies.
+Software and product vendors also offer certifications in the use of their products.